TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Start Sensor/Start_Sensor_Detail_Design.md

 The Start Sensor System plays a pivotal role in launching the robot's predefined course.
 It employs an RGB color sensor programmed to identify a green LED, which marks the beginning of the robot's journey.
 Upon powering the sensor, if it detects the specified green color, it promptly communicates this information to the Main Controller.

-The Main Controller, in response to this input, triggers the Start State, setting the robot in motion to carry out its designated tasks for the duration of the mission.
-This careful choreography ensures that the robot remains inactive until it detects the crucial green signal, guaranteeing a deliberate and controlled start.

 To ensure operational robustness and mitigate the risk of sensor malfunction, a fail-safe option is in place.
 This involves a manual button that can be pressed in the event of sensor failure or unexpected issues.
 This redundancy enhances the robot's reliability and resilience in practical applications.